ficusjs/ficusjs-site/src/ficusjs.md

 FicusJS is a set of lightweight functions for developing web applications.
 It is focused on:

-- web components
+- Web components
-- managing state
+- Managing state
-- pub/sub event bus
+- Pub/sub event bus
+- Internationalization (i18n)
-- reuse with modules
+- Reuse with modules

 ## Web components